 If you’re creating your own blog, you’ll need to pick a topic and design a website.
 This can be done with a pretty small budget.
 Before I hired a graphic designer for my page, I used BluChi for their affordable templates and customer service.
 They helped walk me through all of the steps of designing the website.
 Sign up for their free Plan, Launch, and Build a Website in 5 days email newsletter.
 You’ll want to create blog content that is focused on a niche to help you pinpoint what types of products, ads, or affiliate marketing they would be best served by.

-If your blogging for others, you’ll need to learn the basics of blogging.
+If you’re blogging for others, you’ll need to learn the basics of blogging.
 It’s not as simple as just writing a diary entry; there are a lot of best practices, including web structure, voice, and SEO.

 Resources to help you start blogging: